ni/nimble/packages/nimble-components/README.md

 Note: Production applications **must not** rely on the `unpkg.com` service.
 The service is a useful tool for prototyping or reporting issues.

-Note: It is recommend that production applications use build tooling to create optimized builds using only required components instead of importing all components via the `all-components-bundle` files.
+Note: It is recommended that production applications use build tooling to create optimized builds using only required components instead of importing all components via the `all-components-bundle` files.

 ## Theming